jashrana/RDataViz-IrishCovidCases/README.md

 # Data Visualisation with R - Irish Covid Cases for each day per county.
  Visualisation using R of a data set of Irish covid case numbers per county.

+To view the visuals, refer to the `22222806_Assignment 2.pdf` file.
+For code, refer `Assignment 2.Rmd` file.

 # University of Galway
 ## CT5100 - Data Visualisation